 Life in Chapel Hill

-Chapel Hill was ranked #10 on Money magazine’s “Best Places to Live in America” 2012 list and #8 on Thrillist‘s 2015 list of college towns with great food.
-Our town is walkable, eclectic, safe, affordable, diverse and green.
+Chapel Hill, and the greater Triangle area, is consistently ranked as one of the best places to live and work.
+Our town is bikable, walkable, eclectic, safe, affordable, diverse and green.
 Our students love the temperate weather and the easy access to activities in the Triangle, on the coast and in the mountains.

 It's a breeze to get around.